ClementTsang/bottom/README.md

 #### Search Widget

 - `Ctrl-p` or `Ctrl-n` to switch between searching for PID and name respectively.

+- `Ctrl-s` to toggle between a simple search and a regex search.

+- `Ctrl-a` and `Ctrl-e` to jump to the start and end of the search bar respectively.

 - `Esc` or `Ctrl-f` to close.